 If you can find them, read the care guidelines for your existing mattress as they may state an average or expected lifespan based on proper care, cleaning and use - that means positioning the mattress on a proper bed base and not leaving it on the floor.
 As mentioned above, different mattress brands state different average lifespans for their mattresses, so let’s look at some of the more popular brands now…

-The best Purple mattress is designed to last for 10-20 years, according to Purple, and comes with a 10-year full replacement cost warranty.
+These are designed to last for 10-20 years, according to Purple, and comes with a 10-year full replacement cost warranty.

-Saatva mattress states that its mattress will last 10-15 years with normal usage, and providing you care for the mattress according to Saatva's guidelines.
+Saatva mattress (opens in new tab) states that its mattress will last 10-15 years with normal usage, and providing you care for the mattress according to Saatva's guidelines.
+You can often find these beds on sale among the best Saatva mattress discounts (opens in new tab) too.

 Leesa mattresses (opens in new tab) come with a 10-year full replacement warranty, which should give you an indication of what to expect if you care for the mattress and clean it as advised.